SimonDanisch/julialang.github.com/blog/_posts/2015-10-22-glvisualize.md

 https://github.com/SimonDanisch/Blog/blob/master/10-22-15-jsoc/marker.jl
 )

-In the last example, you notice that all the markers move together.
-This is actually a cool feature, since they share the same memory for the positions on the GPU without any overhead.
-I just added an offset for each of the markers.
+In the last example all the markers move together.
+This is actually one of the core feature of GLVisualize.
+The markers share the same memory for the positions on the GPU without any overhead.
+Each marker then just has a different offset to that shared position.
 This is easily achieved in GLVisualize, since all visualization methods are defined on the GPU objects.
+This also works for GPU objects which come from some simulation calculated on the GPU.

-There are also some sort of sliders and line editing available with the new version of GLVisualize.
+During JSoC, I also implemented sliders and line editing elements.
 We can use these to add interactivity to parameters of a visualization:

 [![line_edit](https://github.com/SimonDanisch/Blog/blob/master/10-22-15-jsoc/volume_color.gif?raw=true)](